onewelcome/sdk-react-native/README.md

 ##### Auto linking

-`react-native link onegini-react-native-sdk`
+`react-native link onewelcome-react-native-sdk`

 ##### Manual installation

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `onegini-react-native-sdk` and add `RNOneginiSdk.xcodeproj`
+2. Go to `node_modules` ➜ `onewelcome-react-native-sdk` and add `RNOneWelcomeSdk.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRNOneginiSdk.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNOneWelcomeSdk.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import com.onegini.mobile.RNOneginiSdkPackage;` to the imports at the top of the file
+- Add `import com.onewelcome.mobile.RNOneWelcomeSdkPackage;` to the imports at the top of the file
-- Add `new RNOneginiSdkPackage()` to the list returned by the `getPackages()` method
+- Add `new RNOneWelcomeSdkPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`:
    ```